philzook58/egglog0/README.md

 - Can we have Harrop formula like in lambda prolog?
 Forall is a way of introducing gensyms and is very natural for expressing some problems.
 In principle I can use ematching to increase the rule set, but I bet it would be fairly inefficient, so it would be better to preprocess and optimize.
 I'd also need a way to check rules for duplicates.
 - My parser is trash.
 I need better errors and I need to deal with whitespace better.
+- Term and GroundTerm are copies of egg::Pattern and egg::RecExpr of symbollang.
+Should I just get rid of them?
+- Infix operators.
+- Egg Analyses.
+In my application domains, I haven't felt much use of these.
+Constant folding is nice.
+Neutral terms.
+I don't know how to even syntactically express these well in datalog.
+Relations have union as join.
+Can consider other joins.